smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ## ADDRPYTOK Command for Setting Operator Replay Variables

-The LSAM utility command ADDRPYTOK can be used from IBM i command entry or from within a job submitted by OpCon/xps to complete the same Create or Change maintenance of the Operator Replay Tokens as the LSAM screens above.
+The LSAM utility command ADDRPYTOK can be used from IBM i command entry or from within a job submitted by OpCon to complete the same Create or Change maintenance of the Operator Replay Tokens as the LSAM screens above.
 This command is able to add new variables to the LSAM table when the do not already exist, or to update the value of an existing token.

 Also refer to the discussion below, under Captured Data Response Rules, about how the response rules can also be used to create or set the value of Operator Replay Token Variables.